gzweigle/open-hybrid-piano/packages/StemPianoG/README.md

 ## Required Components

-Until the Stem Piano Model G is fully released, and the overall repo is in a finished state, some code may be in releases/ directories and some in research/ directories.
-This will all be cleaned up at time of full (official) release.

 #### [StemPianoIPS2 Library link](../../firmware/releases/StemPianoIPS2/)
 Arduino library firmware that runs on the Integrated Processing System (IPS) hardware.
 Copy this code to the Arduino library location or to the same directory as the hammer firmware.